Ceiara Cartony, Owner Namaste in Nature

 Megan Porter

-Megan (500 RYT) is passionate about holding space for you to breathe, move, and flow.
+Megan is passionate about holding space for you to breathe, move, and flow.
 She knows first hand how important it is to have a space free of judgement that is both engaging and challenging.
 She is passionate about mental health and how your yoga practice can be a tool for mental well being.
 What began as a self-healing practice became a journey of self discovery and a desire to share yoga with others.
 "When I come to my mat l'm looking for an experience that cares for my mind, body and soul and this is the experience I hope to offer to others," says Megan.
 She weaves together creative yoga sequences against the backdrop of a carefully curated playlist hoping to inspire you both on and off the mat.

 All guides are certified in CPR, First Aid & AED, have completed RYT® 200 Yoga Teacher Training.